-We are also conducting a research program under our strategic partnership with Indivior PLC, or Indivior, to discover novel orally available gamma-aminobutyric acid subtype B receptor positive allosteric modulators, or GABAB PAMs.
-We are currently in clinical candidate selection phase and expect IND enabling studies to be initiated in 2024.
-Under the terms of the agreement with Indivior, we have the right to select drug candidates for development in certain exclusive indications outside of SUD.
-We plan to develop our selected drug candidates in CMT1a, chronic cough and pain, indications that have been clinically validated with baclofen, an orthosteric agonist of GABAB, and where we believe there is a significant unmet medical need and commercial opportunity.
+We are conducting a funded research program to discover novel gamma-aminobutyric acid subtype-b positive allosteric modulators, or GABAB PAMs for Indivior PLC, or Indivior.
+We are currently in the clinical candidate selection phase and expect IND enabling studies to begin in 2024.
+Under the terms of the agreement with Indivior, we have the right to select drug candidates for development in certain exclusive indications outside SUD and plan to develop our GABAB PAM drug candidate for the treatment of chronic cough.
+This target is clinically validated with baclofen, an orthosteric agonist of GABAB, is used off label to treat chronic cough patients.
+However, baclofen's use is limited by serious side-effects, short half-life and gradual loss of efficacy during chronic treatment.
+By more precisely targeting the GABAB receptor with a PAM we aim to have a best-in-class treatment with improved tolerability suitable for the chronic nature of this disease.
+This indication has a significant unmet medical need and represents a solid commercial opportunity.
+We are in late clinical candidate selection phase and have demonstrated proof-of-concept in animal models of cough with several compounds.
+Subject to funding, we expect IND enabling studies to begin in 2024.

 Allosteric modulators have broad applicability for many clinically validated GPCR targets which are implicated in multiple therapeutic indications.
 We intend to continue to leverage our scientific expertise in allosteric modulation and our proprietary technology platform to discover novel drug candidates for the treatment of neurological diseases.
-Three of our most advanced preclinical programs include:
+Three of the most advanced programs include:

-• MGlu7 NAM for stress related disorders including PTSD.
+• mGlu7 NAM for stress related disorders including PTSD.
 We are developing mGlu7 NAM as a novel orally available treatment to reduce fear memory in PTSD, a disorder that can lead to intense fear and anxiety.
 Current medication is unspecific and ineffective, with a number of side effects.
 By selectively targeting mGlu7 with NAMs, the brain circuitries involved in fear and anxiety can be more precisely modulated, potentially resulting in a more focused response and fewer side effects than current therapeutic approaches.
 Subject to regulatory approval, we believe our mGlu7 NAM may offer an innovative and differentiated treatment approach from existing therapies.
-The program has completed clinical candidate selection phase and we expect to initiate IND enabling studies in the second half of 2023.
+We have selected our clinical candidate, identified numerous back-up compounds and we are ready to initiate IND enabling studies.